-Decades later, Eric Heiden’s incredible run at the Lake Placid 1980 Winter Olympic Games only grows in stature.
+Decades later, Eric Heiden’s incredible run at the Lake Placid 1980 Olympic Winter Games only grows in stature.

 The Wisconsin native delivered an incredible sweep of the men’s speed skating competition, winning gold medals in all five individual events, from the 500-meter sprint to the grueling 10,000-meter race.
-Perhaps even more amazingly, Heiden set four Olympic records and one world record in the process as he won more gold medals in a single Olympic Games than the United States as a team had won at any Olympic Games since 1932.
+Perhaps even more amazingly, Heiden set five Olympic records and one world record in the process as he won more gold medals in a single Olympic Winter Games than the United States as a team had won at any Olympic Winter Games since 1932.

 His win in the 1,500 included a near-fall that required Heiden putting down his left hand to maintain his balance; he still won the race by 1.37 seconds.